APJ’s Talking Property – Asian investment in Australia

 - Lui Violanti, Regional Manager – Western Australia, Inhabit Group;

-- and Benson Zhou, Director, Savills Melbourne and Divisional Head – Asia Market in Victoria.
+- Benson Zhou, Director, Savills Melbourne and Divisional Head - Asia Market in Victoria.

 - Buyer enquiries from China for Australian properties has increased markedly.